AI Data: Let Your Documents Tell You What You Need to Know

 From that point onward, the captured data behaves like any other metadata in Willow360:

-It can be used in conditions
+- It can be used in conditions.

-It can appear in file names
+- It can appear in file names.

-It can be inserted into emails, stamps, or storage paths
+- It can be inserted into emails, stamps, or storage paths.

-It can determine who needs to act next
+- It can determine who needs to act next.

 A Simple Rule of Thumb

-When configuring the AI Action, always ask yourself:
+When configuring AI Data, always ask yourself:

 "What information do I need from this document to make my workflow work?"